efratbyy/MARKET_BH/server/README.md

   POST /api/api/v1.0/email/send
 ```

-- You will need to provide the current date, the user's name, the user's email, the credit card holder's name, the card number, the card expiration date, the card CVV, the card holder's ID, the cart and the order number in order to get an answer from this api (When the user checks out, an email with the order details is sent to both the customer and the business owner)
+- You will need to provide the current date, the user's name, the user's email, the credit card holder's name, the card number, the card expiration date, the card CVV, the card holder's ID, the cart and the order number in order to get an response from this api (When the user checks out, an email with the order details is sent to both the customer and the business owner)
 - You must be a logged in user in order to send the payment email

 #### API for sending an email for reset the password